LCSB-BioCore/COBREXA.jl/docs/src/io.md

 # model is a CobraTools.Model object previously imported or created
 save_model(model, model_location)

+rm(model_location) # hide
 ```

-## Problems
+## IO Problems?
-Please let me know when you run into model import/export problems by filing an issue on the repo.
+Please let me know when you run into model import/export problems by filing an issue.